 - Benjamin Moore Edgecomb Gray

 - Sherwin Williams Reflections

 They were all too beige-y.

 Then I settled on Sherwin Williams Reflections and even tested it on the back of the door.
-But when I painted the shelves in the nook area using it, I realized it was wayyy too cool and blue.
+But when I painted this kitchen buffet and shelving using it, I realized it was wayyy too cool and blue.
 I need something more gray with a little more warmth.
 Ummm so I just mixed in some brown to warm it up.
-(I know, I’m a glutton for punishment, but I was not spending another $25 on a quart of paint.
+(I know, I’m a glutton for punishment, but I was NOT spending another $25 on a quart of paint.)

-And, umm, please bear with me on these photos.
-I only have them because I was taking photos for my friends to send through group me.
-Never giving thought that I would need to post on the blog.
-So short sited.
+And, please bear with me on these photos.
+I only have them because I was taking photos for my friends to send through Groupme, never giving thought that I would need to post on the blog.
+So short-sighted.